Vixel2006/axon/docs/functions.md

 # Functions (Functional API)

-`idrak.functions` provides a high-level, functional API for creating tensors and performing various operations (unary, binary, movement, reduction).
+`fajr.functions` provides a high-level, functional API for creating tensors and performing various operations (unary, binary, movement, reduction).
 These functions are the primary way to interact with Idrak's lazy computation graph and build complex expressions.

 ## Key Categories